jsmidelov/project-cavebots/research/game-mechanics/prototypes/first-prototype.md

 - A metronome
 - Two deck of cards
 - A drawn grid, e.g. chess board
-- 20 markers or pieces
+- 20 markers or pieces OR 2 markers on two paper scales graded from 0 to 10.

 ## Preparations